Tee Higgins Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The Chiefs have given up 23 touchdowns through the air (1.5 per game).
-They are 16th in the league in that category.
+- The Chiefs have given up 23 passing TDs this year (1.5 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Ravens, Higgins caught 12 passes for 194 yards (16.2 yards per reception) and scored two touchdowns while being targeted 13 times.
+- In last week's outing against the Ravens, Higgins was targeted 13 times, picking up 194 yards on 12 receptions (averaging 16.2 yards per catch) while scoring two touchdowns.

+- In his last three games, Higgins has caught 19 passes on 23 targets for 331 yards and two touchdowns, averaging 110.3 yards per game.

 Higgins' Cincinnati Teammates